nginxinc/nginx-basics-workshops/lab3/readme.md

     ```

+    > Congrats!
+You have just enabled TLS on your webserver with only 3 NGINX commands (smiling emoji here!).

 1. Now try it with a browser, go to https://cars.example.com.
-YIKES - same thing!
+YIKES - what's this??
 Most modern browsers will display an `Error or Security Warning`:

     ![Certificate Invalid](media/lab3_cert-invalid.png)

 1. You can use Chrome's built-in Certificate Viewer to look at the details of the TLS certificate that was sent from NGINX to your browser.
 In the address bar, click on the `Not Secure` icon, then `Cerificate is not valid`, and it will display the certificate.
+Who provided this Invalid Certificate ??  - well, you did.

     ![Certificate Details](media/lab3_cert-details.png)

 1. With Chrome, Close the Certificate Viewer, and then you have to click on the Advanced button, and then the Proceed link, to bypass the Warning and continue.

-    >CAUTION:  Ignoring Browser Warnings is **Dangerous**, only Ignore these warnings if you are sure it is safe to proceed!!
+    >>CAUTION:  Ignoring Browser Warnings is **Dangerous**, only Ignore these warnings if you are 100% sure it is safe to proceed!!

 1. After you safely Proceed, you should see the cars.example.com `Let's go fast` message.